nuggetz/nuggetz/README.md

 ## 📁 Featured Projects
 - **Cyber Assessment Suite (CAS)** for Flipper Zero – A modular toolkit to perform non-intrusive security assessments on Windows systems
+- [**Build your own home lab - BYOHL**] a series of guides to test and have fun with self-hosted services (https://github.com/nuggetz/BYOHL)
 - More open-source tools, payloads, and scripts in development – stay tuned!

 ## 🤝 Let’s Connect